elastic/kibana/src/plugins/data/public/public.api.md

 // Warning: (ae-missing-release-tag) "PainlessError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class PainlessError extends KbnError_2 {
+export class PainlessError extends KbnError {
     constructor(err: Error, request: IEsSearchRequest);
     // (undocumented)
     getErrorMessage(application: ApplicationStart): JSX.Element;